 Chalk out a cross-sell and upsell plan

-You can even use this tactic to speak with different stakeholders within a target account, addressing specific needs basis their job functions or persona.
+Furthermore, you can use this tactic to speak with different stakeholders within a target account, addressing specific needs basis their job functions or persona.
 Based on market intelligence insights you can position your offering in the most effective and relevant manner.
 For instance, when speaking to a:

 Often, companies have certain service packages or product add-ons that are relevant only to a specific department.
 Using research-backed knowledge you can now address each department individually at every opportunity without going back to the drawing board.

-Netscribes is a market intelligence and research provider, empowering global firms with account-based insights and customized content aimed at elevating their marketing effectiveness.
-To find out more about how you can achieve better marketing results, contact email@example.com.
+Netscribes empowers global firms with account-based insights and content aimed at elevating their marketing effectiveness through a 360-degree perspective of their customers and markets.
+To find out more, contact email@example.com.